cameraui/docs/install/hardware-acceleration.md

 | **Linux x64** (Docker, bare-metal, Proxmox) | NVIDIA (CUDA/NVENC), Intel (VA-API/QSV), AMD (VA-API), plus Vulkan/OpenCL | OpenVINO (Intel GPU/NPU), ONNX (CUDA/TensorRT), NCNN (Vulkan), Coral, Hailo |
 | **Linux arm64** (Rockchip) | Rockchip (RKMPP) | Coral, Hailo, NCNN (CPU/NEON) |

 The table shows what camera.ui **can** use.
-The matching GPU driver still has to be installed on the host. camera.ui probes every backend at startup and only picks ones that actually work; anything whose driver is missing is skipped silently, never an error.
+The matching GPU driver still has to be installed on the host.
+A backend whose driver is missing is skipped silently, never an error.

-On the **desktop app** there is nothing to set up: macOS ships video acceleration as part of the OS, and on Windows the graphics driver comes with the system.
-Hardware is detected automatically.
+The **desktop app** needs no setup: macOS ships video acceleration with the OS, Windows uses the system graphics driver.
 Each detection plugin logs what every model runs on (`Loaded model: …`) and shows it under **Active Hardware** in its plugin settings.

-The rest of this page is for **Linux and Docker**, where hardware has to cross the container boundary.
-That always takes the same three steps:
+The rest of this page is for **Linux and Docker**, where hardware has to cross the container boundary in three steps:

 1. **Host driver.** The kernel-side driver must be installed on the host (the only part a Docker image can never ship).
 2. **Device passthrough.** The device node goes into the `devices:` section of your compose file.